-“The whole world astrology is held back by that atmosphere of ‘we do readings.’
+“The whole world of astrology is held back by that atmosphere of ‘we do readings.’
 Readings imply… one-sided, psychic, fortune-telling analysis.
 Why bother to do a one-sided reading when you can get feedback from the person who asked you for help?
 Such astrologers are too wrapped up in showing off.”

 Continuing on this theme, I'll share that I turn away a quarter of the folks who contact me for session work.
 Thousands of consultations with clients have alerted me immediately to requests that seek to unearth fortunetelling-like extravaganzas (finding a soul mate, the million dollar career, etc.).

 In my early years, I never turned down a booking, but over time learned that my disappointment at the end of the session—married to the client’s—was too inglorious and depressing.